 Other instruments may not be as straightforward.
 An analysis of the terms of each instrument (in light of detailed classification-related requirements) is necessary, particularly since some financial instruments have both liability and equity features.
-Such compound financial instruments, for example, bonds/debentures that are convertible into a fixed number of equity shares, are accounted for as separate liability and equity (and given the option to convert if all equity-related criteria are met) components.

 Treatment of interest, dividends, losses and gains in an income statement follows the classification of the related instrument.
 If a preference share is classified as a liability, its coupon (preference dividend) is shown as the interest cost.
 However, the discretionary coupon on an instrument, which is treated as equity, is shown as distribution within equity.